Katsarski/northern_tech_git_task/README.md

       - Accessing a private repo (check for responces indicating that e.g. the repo exists but is not accessible i.e. 404 vs 401)
       - Using the repo with expired/removed SSH/Access token

+  - **Describe what the second phase of the test implementation would be**
+    - In my opinion the next phase would be to cover the above listed scenarios (and more oriented around the different functional/non-functional aspects) and then move to the other Git components (API/UI), this will help build the rest on a solid working solution helping reliably extend the ways users can interact with Git.

+- **Describe the requirements of the system that would run these tests in a continuous integration manner.**
+    - Github actions is working for me at this point.
+Any other CI/CD tool should be able to run tests against git having the dependencies installed - being a self-hosted solution or with cloud-based runners.
+The tests shall be running on multiple OSs to confirm cross OS support.
+Tests should be running in parallel to speed up execution and shall ideally run on a regular-basis e.g. on each MR created against the main branch